apache/celix/launcher/README.md

 ###### Properties

+    CELIX_AUTO_START_0                  Space delimited list of bundles to install and start when the Framework is started.
+The is for runtime level 0, which is started first.

+    CELIX_AUTO_START_1                  Space delimited list of bundles to install and start when the Framework is started.
+The is for runtime level 1.

+    CELIX_AUTO_START_2                  Space delimited list of bundles to install and start when the Framework is started.
+The is for runtime level 2.

+    CELIX_AUTO_START_3                  Space delimited list of bundles to install and start when the Framework is started.
+The is for runtime level 3.

+    CELIX_AUTO_START_4                  Space delimited list of bundles to install and start when the Framework is started.
+The is for runtime level 4.

-    cosgi.auto.start.1                  Space delimited list of bundles to install and start when the Launcher/Framework is started.
-Note: Celix currently has no support for start levels, even though the "1" is meant for this. org.osgi.framework.storage          sets the bundle cache directory
+    CELIX_AUTO_START_5                  Space delimited list of bundles to install and start when the Framework is started.
+The is for runtime level 5, which is started last.

+    org.osgi.framework.storage          Sets the bundle cache directory

     org.osgi.framework.storage.clean    If set to "onFirstInit", the bundle cache will be flushed when the framework starts